Here Is Where Masks Are Still Required

+The order was instituted Feb.
+1, 2021, but has been extended multiple times.

+The CDC said it was extending the mandate to assess the potential impact of increased cases of COVID driven by the new BA.2 subvariant of the Omicron mutation, now making up almost 90% of all infections in the US.

-Philadelphia will reinstate indoor mask mandates on April 18 to address a rise in COVID-19 cases.
-The city's daily COVID count has jumped more than 50% in the last 10 days, averaging 142 reported infections a day.
+And to address the rise in local infections, Philadelphia is reinstating its indoor mask mandate, starting April 18.
+The state of Pennsylvania sunsetted its universal masking requirement on June 28, 2021.
+But the daily COVID count in the City of Brotherly Love has jumped more than 50% in the last 10 days, averaging 142 reported infections a day.

-Proper face coverings will be required in all indoor public venues, including stores, restaurants, government offices and schools.
-"By wearing masks consistently, we can continue to go about our daily lives and continue to take part in the life of our city without contributing to increasing transmission of COVID-19," Philadelphia Public Health Commissioner Dr. Cheryl Bettigole told reporters on Monday.

 Read on to find out where else masks are still required and what public health bodies like the US Centers for Disease Control and Prevention say about masking up.